Profile photo

 Pintos

-Various features were built upon a bare-bones operating system in C called Pintos, including:
+Various features were built upon a bare-bones operating system in C called Pintos, including running & loading user programs, thread scheduling, virtual memory, and memory mapped files.

 Experience